ereizas/Appropriate-Music-Separator/README.md

 Certain setups need to be completed before you run the program.

-1. If you are inputting a Spotify playlist, go through the "Genius Lyric API Setup" and "Spotify Setup"
+1. If you inputting a Spotify or YouTube playlist, go through the Genius Lyric API Setup
+2. For each type of playlist you desire to input and create, go to the corresponding setup section (i.e. Spotify Setup for Spotify playlist input and creation)

 ## Genius Lyric API Setup